 Why This Matters for the Public

-This case is a microcosm of the challenges facing the RTI Act in India today.
+The Uttar Pradesh RTI Case Overview serves as a microcosm of the challenges facing the RTI Act in India today.

 • Public Health at Stake: When government doctors spend their time at private clinics, the poorest citizens—who rely on district hospitals—suffer from a lack of care.